 Explanation :

-- We have initialized a variable with value 19.
-We have to find out whether the number is bigger or smaller than 10 using a ‘C’ program.
-To do this, we have used the if-else construct.
+We created a value named “num” and assigned the value 57 to it.
+We want to check “if” the number is bigger or smaller than 20 using a ‘C’.
+To do this, we are going to use the if-else statements.

-In ‘C’ programming we can use multiple if-else constructs within each other which are referred to as nesting of if-else statements.
+In ‘C’ programming we can use multiple if-else statements within each other which are referred to as nesting of if-else statements.

 Nested if-else Conditional Statements in C